jeremies/breaking-bad-app/README.md

 The code avoids runtime type-related errors by using Typescript and decoders for data coming from the API.

-TODO: Some components include a `.test` file that contains unit tests.
-This project enforces a 100% code coverage.
+Some components include a `.test` file that contains unit tests.

 This project uses prettier and eslint to enforce a consistent code syntax.